 - outline the strategic plan for achieving the vision and complying with the principles of Policy KBR38 (Trees) over the lifetime of the Knightsbridge Neighbourhood Plan and in accordance with the governance arrangements for the property or Local Green Space including financing;

 - outline a delivery plan to achieve the strategic aims outlined in the Tree Management Plan that includes specific recommendations for the maintenance, removal and replacement of larger trees on the property or within the Local Green Space;

 - support the use of quiet electric lawn mowers, leaf blowers and other tools when technically feasible and commercially viable and commit not to use bonfires or other burning onsite;

-- be endorsed by a Competent Person experienced in urban forests, such as an Arboricultural Association Registered Consultant, with a written statement that the Tree Management Plan complies to the best of their knowledge with the requirements of this policy and other applicable planning policies, legislation and regulation for trees in the Knightsbridge Neighbourhood Area;
+- be endorsed by a Competent Person experienced in urban forests, such as an Arboricultural Association Registered Consultant, with a written statement that the Tree Management Plan is consistent, to the best of their knowledge, with the requirements of this policy and other applicable planning policies, legislation and regulation for trees in the Knightsbridge Neighbourhood Area;

 - include a commitment to monitor and report progress on the delivery of the plan each year on a website or in a publicly available document such as a newsletter;

 - acknowledge that if the Tree Management Plan is not updated within five years of adoption it will expire on the fifth anniversary of its adoption; and